milliemince/eBay-shipping-predictions/README.md

 ## Discussion Outline
 ### Data
-In our project, we trained X models to try to find the best architecture to predict shipping times.
-We can compare these models by looking at the loss for each of them.
+In our project, we trained X (right now, 4) models to try to find the best architecture to predict shipping times.
+We compared these models by evaluating the loss for each of them.
+The loss function was provided by eBay, and it is essentially an average of days off, where late predictions are weighted more heavily than early predictions.

 ### Model Evaluation
-To evaluate our model, we created scatter plots to visualize the predicted vs. actual shipping dates, and categorized these by product category and price.
-We also created a scatter plot of predicted vs actual shipping dates, categorized by product category or price to look at our predictions.
+We created a scatter plot of predicted vs actual shipping dates, categorized by product category or price to look at our predictions.
 We tested this on the quiz data that was provided by eBay and had the following results.

-We will also see if the model performs well on certain subsects of the data, aka, bias!
+We will also determined whether the model performed well on certain subsects of the data, analyzing whether some subsets had bias.

+The models we used were:
+1. Linear Regression
+2. Fully Connected Neural Network
+3. XGBoost (Decision Tree Gradient Boosting Algorithm)
+4. CatBoost (Another Decision Tree Gradient Boosting Algorithm that deals better with categorical features)

 ### Comparison
 To see how our work compares to others, we looked at the other competitors in the eBay competition and the leaderboard.